majabojarska/blog/content/posts/zfs-notes.md

 <!-- more -->

 My filesystem of choice for homelab purposes is ZFS.
 I tend to revisit certain configuration options every now and then, usually when working on my storage pools.
-This document aggregates it.
+This document aggregates all of that information.

 ## Configuration